UsadiqPurdue/DL/README.md

 # ann_siamese

-This is work under construction, some snippets from possibly useful exercises for learning Deep Learning ann4brains/examples/ann_siamese: layer filters are varied to demonstrate overfitting Change the number of filters in e2n and e2e layers until test accuracy starts falling.
+This is work under construction.
+Some snippets from possibly useful exercises for learning Deep Learning.
+See file ann4brains/examples/ann_siamese: layer filters are varied to demonstrate overfitting.
+Change the number of filters in e2n and e2e layers until you see CNN overfit data.

 Instructions to run and install this code are given at the bottom.